Get Your Employment Arbitration Case Packet — File in Syracuse Without a Lawyer

 The Arbitration Battle: Smith vs. GreenTech Solutions in Syracuse

 Jennifer had worked for GreenTech for nearly six years, steadily climbing the ranks while contributing to several key projects.
-But when a promising promotion failed to materialize in January 2023, she began to suspect that her recent complaints about workplace harassment were quietly marking her as a “problem employee.”
+But when a promising promotion failed to materialize in January 2023, she began to suspect that her recent complaints about workplace harassment were quietly marking her as a problem employee.”

 After a particularly contentious performance review that downgraded her rating without clear justification, Jennifer’s employment was terminated in March 2023.
 The company cited “performance issues,” but Jennifer was convinced it was retaliation for her advocacy.
 She filed a demand for arbitration seeking back pay, damages, and reinstatement.

-The arbitration hearing took place in September 2023 in downtown Syracuse, under the supervision of Arbitrator Helen Marks, a retired state court judge known for fairness in employment cases.
+The arbitration hearing took place in September 2023 in downtown Syracuse, under the supervision of Arbitrator the claimant, a retired state court judge known for fairness in employment cases.
 Each side presented exhaustive testimony and documentary evidence.
 Jennifer’s attorney emphasized her stellar tenure and flagged the timing of her complaints and dismissal as suspect.
 GreenTech’s legal team maintained that the company followed proper protocols and cited performance reports, peer reviews, and management testimonials to support their position.

 The financial stakes were significant.
 Jennifer sought $85,000 in back pay, $40,000 in damages for emotional distress, plus attorney fees, claiming wrongful termination.
 GreenTech argued that the back pay should be zero and contended the dismissal was justified.